alconost/nitro-dev/source/index.html.md

 ```

 HTTP Basic authentication.
 The API key acts as the username.
 API keys are per-account and can be generated and deleted in the Settings page.
-Requests should contain a header field in the form of Authorization: Basic <credentials>, where credentials is the Base64 encoding of the API key and a blank password joined by a single colon :.
+Requests should contain a header field in the form of Authorization: Basic <credentials>, where credentials is the Base64 encoded API key and a blank password joined by a single colon :.

 # Account